 Multidimensional Perceptibility of Cultural Heritage (MUSIEKE)

-The project aims at analyzing interrelations between perceptions and experiences of cultural heritage: in (1) museum environments, in (2) urban spaces and their spatio-temporal entanglements with the surrounding (cultural) landscape and in (3) virtual spaces.
-This comprises possibilities and limits of screening, viewing, projecting and experiencing cultural heritage.
-At the same time, the process of historic-archaeological research will be documented.
-Here, the following steps and their interlock will be analyzed: assessment, measuring, vision, perception, and understanding.
-The basis of this work is the acquisition and processing of physical evidence into 3D-models, which requires their storage in interoperable file formats as well as enabling their access by the internet.
+The project aims at analysing interrelations between perceptions and experiences of cultural heritage: (1) in museum environments, (2) in urban spaces and their spatio-temporal entanglements with the surrounding (cultural) landscape, and (3) in virtual spaces.
+This comprises possibilities and limits of screening, viewing, projecting, and experiencing cultural heritage.
+At the same time, the process of historical-archaeological research will be documented.
+Here, the following steps and their interlock will be analysed: assessment, measuring, vision, perception, and understanding.
+The basis of this work is the acquisition and processing of physical evidence into 3-D models, which requires their storage in interoperable file formats as well as enabling their access from the internet.
 Various fields in applied research and humanities rely on this technical process of preparing data and rendering it accessible.
-In turn, applied and basic research on the analysis of measured and evaluated data provide a deeper understanding of contexts, interpretations, meanings, and conflicts connected to the identification, analysis, processing and uses of cultural heritage.
-The Jupiter Column (“Iupittergigantensäule”) of Ladenburg will be used to test the interdisciplinary practices of making the various dimensions of cultural heritage perceptible.
-The Jupiter Column is an exemplary and representative object important for the rich cultural history of Ladenburg, a town with an impressive Roman history.
-Built roughly 200 A.D. and destroyed shortly thereafter, it was only discovered in the 1970s, buried in a well.
+In turn, applied and basic research on the analysis of measured and evaluated data provide a deeper understanding of contexts, interpretations, meanings, and conflicts connected to the identification, analysis, processing, and uses of cultural heritage.
+The Jupiter Column (“Iupittergigantensäule”) in Ladenburg will be used to test the interdisciplinary practices of making the various dimensions of cultural heritage perceptible.
+The Jupiter Column is an exemplary object representative of the rich cultural heritage of Ladenburg, a town with an impressive Roman history.
+Built roughly in 200 A.D. and destroyed shortly thereafter, it was only discovered in the 1970s, buried in a well.
 Lessons learnt from this case study will be gathered in a joint research concept.
 The overall aim is to develop a transferable methodology for interdisciplinary research on cultural heritage and its sustainable protection.

 Photo: (c) Lobdengaumuseum Ladenburg